dgraph-io/dgraph/wiki/content/deploy/index.md

 {{% notice "note" %}}These instructions are for running Dgraph Alpha without TLS config.
 Instructions for running with TLS refer [TLS instructions](#tls-configuration).{{% /notice %}}

-Here we'll go through an example of deploying Dgraph zero, server and ratel on an AWS instance.
+Here we'll go through an example of deploying Dgraph Zero, Alpha and Ratel on an AWS instance.

 * Make sure you have Docker Machine installed by following [instructions](https://docs.docker.com/machine/install-machine/), provisioning an instance on AWS is just one step away.
 You'll have to [configure your AWS credentials](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) for programmatic access to the Amazon API.